petmal/MindTrial/README.md

 > - **top-p**: Controls diversity via nucleus sampling (range: 0.0 to 1.0).
 Lower values produce more focused outputs.
 > - **presence-penalty**: Penalizes new tokens based on their presence in text so far (range: -2.0 to 2.0, default: 0.0).
 Positive values encourage model to use new tokens.
 > - **frequency-penalty**: Penalizes new tokens based on their frequency in text so far (range: -2.0 to 2.0, default: 0.0).
 Positive values encourage model to use less frequent tokens.
+>
+> Currently supported parameters for **Mistral AI** models include:
+>
+> - **temperature**: Controls randomness/creativity of responses (range: 0.0 to 1.5).
+Lower values produce more focused and deterministic outputs.
+> - **top-p**: Controls diversity via nucleus sampling (range: 0.0 to 1.0).
+Lower values produce more focused outputs.
+> - **max-tokens**: Controls the maximum number of tokens available to the model for generating a response.
+> - **presence-penalty**: Penalizes new tokens based on their presence in text so far (range: -2.0 to 2.0, default: 0.0).
+Positive values encourage model to use new tokens.
+> - **frequency-penalty**: Penalizes new tokens based on their frequency in text so far (range: -2.0 to 2.0, default: 0.0).
+Positive values encourage model to use less frequent tokens.
+> - **random-seed**: Provides the seed to use for random sampling.
+If set, requests will generate deterministic results.
+> - **prompt-mode**: When set to "reasoning", instructs the model to reason if supported.
+> - **safe-prompt**: Enables content filtering to ensure outputs comply with usage policies.

 > [!NOTE]
 > The results will be saved to `<output-dir>/<output-basename>.<format>`.
 If the result output file already exists, it will be replaced.
 If the log file already exists, it will be appended to.